 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Blackberry Preserves
+How To Make Blackberry Preserve

 Wash the berries right before using them.
 Unwashed berries last longer than washed ones, so wait until you are ready to make the preserves before washing them.